-Field 3 Mailing Address: Field 4 Email Address: Field 5 Phone Number : Field 6 Select One Option by Filling in the Corresponding Circle: C LEVEL ONE: Complaint to Supervisor OR ○ DISCRIMINATION ✓ Title IX & Title VII: submit form to Dean of Student Affairs C LEVEL TWO: Appeal to Next Level Supervisor C LEVEL THREE: Appeal to College President C LEVEL THREE.
-Appeal to Conege Fresident C LEVEL FOUR: Appeal to Board of Trustees (see Field 9 below) ✓ ADEA, ADA & Section 504: submit form to Director of Human Resources ✓ All other Discrimination: submit form to College President You may attach any relevant documents to this form.
-You provided below are insufficient.
-If you choose to attach space(s) below.
-Field 7 Complaint : Be specific (e.g., full names - including the name(s) of responsible person(s), date the alleged incident occurred, location(s), relevant rule(s) & regulation(s), etc.).
-The complaint must be in relation to an incident that has already occurred.
-Do not reference multiple employment-related matters or matters already addressed in a grievance you previously submitted.
-Field 8 Adverse Effect : Explain how the alleged action or issue adversely affected or interfered with an employment-related matter.
-236
+Field 3 Mailing Address:

+Field 4 Email Address: Field 5 Phone Number: Field 6 Select One Option by Filling in the Correspo onding Circle: C LEVEL ONE: Complaint to Supervisor O DISCRIMINATION C LEVEL TWO: Appeal to Next Level Supervisor OR ✓ Title IX &amp; Title VII: submit form to Dean of Student Affairs ✓ ADEA, ADA &amp; Section 504: submit form to Director of Human Resources ✓ All other Discrimination: submit form to College President C LEVEL THREE: Appeal to College President C LEVEL FOUR: Appeal to Board of Trustees (see Field 9 below) You may attach any relevant documents to this form.
+You may attach are insufficient.
+If you choose to attach space(s) below. c.).
+The e name(s) of responsible person(s), date the alleged incident complaint must be in relation to an incident that has already atters or matters already addressed in a grievance you Field 8 Adverse Effect : Explain how the alleged action ı or issu e adversely affected or interfered with an employmentrelated matter.